-The Vice President of Student Services serves as Ozarka College's Coordinator of Disability Services and oversees compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The Associate Vice President of Student Services serves as Ozarka College's Coordinator of Disability Services and oversees compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 To receive services, students must request an appointment with the Vice President for Student Services and provide documentation of their disabilities prior to registration.

-The Vice President of Student Services arranges for academic and auxiliary adjustments to be provided to qualified students (those with verified disabilities who require special services) prior to registration.
-A plan will be developed that best meets a student's needs, given available resources.
+The Associate Vice President of Student Services arranges for academic and auxiliary adjustments to be provided to qualified students (those with verified disabilities who require special services) prior to registration.
+Aplan will be developed that best meets a student's needs, given available resources.

-The Vice President of Student Services will communicate the plan with the student and instructors in a confidential manner.
-The Vice President of Student Services office is located in the main administrative building, and the telephone extension is 2027.
+The Associate Vice President of Student Services will communicate the plan with the student and instructors in a confidential manner.
+The Associate Vice President of Student Services office is located in the second floor of the Students Services Center on the Melbourne campus.
+The telephone number is 870.368.2027.

-Rights of Students with Disabilities

-Ozarka College, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, does not discriminate in admission to, or access to, its programs and activities on the basis of handicapped status.
+Rights of Students with Disabilities: Ozarka College, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, does not discriminate in admission to, or access to, its programs and activities on the basis of handicapped status.
 The College is committed to observing the following guidelines:

-- 1. The College does not exclude, on the basis of handicap, any qualified student with a disability from participation in any academic, occupational training, counseling, financial aid, physical education, recreation, transportation, other extracurricular, or other postsecondary education program. - 2.
-The College will make appropriate modifications to ensure that such requirements do not discriminate or have the effect of discrimination, on the basis of handicap, against a qualified student with disabilities. - 3.
-The College does not impose upon a student with disabilities rules such as the prohibition of tape recorders in classrooms or guide dogs in campus buildings that have the effect of limiting the participation of handicapped students in a program. - 4.
-The College will take necessary steps to ensure that no student with disabilities is denied access to a program because of the absence of educational auxiliary aids. - 5.
-In providing financial assistance to qualified persons with disabilities, the College does not, on the basis of handicap, provide less assistance than is provided to non-handicapped persons.

-6. In providing personal, academic, or career counseling, or placement services to students, the College does not discriminate on the basis of handicap.
+• The College does not exclude, on the basis of handicap, any qualified student with a disability from participation in any academic, occupational training, counseling, financial aid, physical education, recreation, transportation, other extracurricular, or other postsecondary education program.

+- The College will make appropriate modifications to ensure that such requirements do not discriminate or have the effect of discrimination, on the basis of handicap, against a qualified student with disabilities. - The College does not impose upon a student with disabilities rules such as the prohibition of tape recorders in classrooms or guide dogs in campus buildings that have the effect of limiting the participation of handicapped students in a program. - The College will take necessary steps to ensure that no student with disabilities is denied access to a program because of the absence of educational auxiliary aids. - In providing financial assistance to qualified persons with disabilities, the College does not, on the basis of handicap, provide less assistance than is provided to non-handicapped persons. - In providing personal, academic, or career counseling, or placement services to students, the College does not discriminate on the basis of handicap.